ribtoks/tdg-github-action/README.md

 > **NOTE:** Keep in mind that you have to escape slashes in regex patterns when putting them to yaml

 In order to get a column ID, you can go to your project and press "Copy column link" in the column 3 dots menu.

+In case you are disabling `EXTENDED_LABELS`, then `CLOSE_ON_SAME_BRANCH` logic will be broken since there will be no knowledge on which branch the issue was created (for new issues).

 ### TODO comments